Industry Guide

 • Level the playing field across the eurozone for all participating countries

-SEPA was first introduced for credit transfers in 2008, was fully implemented in the euro area in 2014 and was fully implemented for non-euro countries in 2016.
-In 2017, SEPA was extended to cover card payments, leading to the introduction of SEPA for Cards and SEPA Instant Credit Transfer.
+SEPA was first introduced for credit transfers in 2008, was fully implemented in the euro area in 2014, and was fully implemented for non-euro countries in 2016.
+In November 2017, the European Payments Council (EPC) launched the SEPA Instant Credit Transfer scheme, which brought real-time euro transfers to a framework that until then had covered standard transfers and direct debits.

 Throughout its history, SEPA has aimed to simplify and standardize electronic payments, making it easier for businesses and individuals to conduct transactions across borders and within their own countries.
 It has also contributed to the integration of the European payments market and the adoption of common payment standards.